 The layout of a section is common to most cancer types.
 We have developed these areas based on user testing and user feedback.

-Main navigation page: each cancer type has a main navigation page with a link at the top to a page about the specific cancer type.
-Below this is boxes that contain links to the following information:
+Each cancer type has a main navigation page.
+Each navigation page has boxes that contain links to the following information:

 Risks and causes for that cancer type

-Screening (include this even if there is no screening programme but explain why there is no screening)
+We include screening even if there is no screening programme in the UK.
+We explain why there is no screening programme.

-Survival – we have separate guidelines for writing survival pages inhouse
+We have specific guidelines for writing survival pages.

-Getting diagnosed: has pages on Seeing your GP/Seeing a specialist/Tests to diagnose and stage of the cancer (where appropriate)
+- tests to diagnose and stage of the cancer

-Living with cancer: contains an overview page on coping that details the general and specific issues for that cancer type.
-It has links to more detailed information pages (for example, life after surgery or bone marrow transplant; diet after treatment for gastrointestinal cancers, or effects on sex life).
+Contains an overview page on coping that details the general and specific issues for that cancer type.
+It has links to more detailed information pages.
+For example:

 This section contains a page with resources and organisations, general and specific to the cancer type.
 Include suppliers of equipment if relevant and link to other websites where necessary.
 All sites we link to must be reputable and produce reliable, quality information that is regularly updated.
 Links are approved on an individual basis in accordance with the health and patient information team editorial policy.